-I remember eating Little Debbie Oatmeal Creme Pies when I was a runt.
-Unwrapping and crumpling the cello wrap between my fingers, trying desperately (and failing) to stuff the whole squishy soft cookie sandwich into my mouth all at once.
+I remember eating Little Debbie Oatmeal Creme Pies when I was little.
+Unwrapping and crumpling the wrapper between my fingers, trying desperately (and failing) to stuff the whole squishy soft cookie sandwich into my mouth all at once.
 I LOVED oatmeal creme pies!
-And still do.
+And definitely still do.

 I haven’t had them in a long time – homemade cookies and cupcakes have taken precedence over my favorite mass-produced packaged snack, but that doesn’t mean I don’t remember how incredible they are.
 So… I set out to bake my own from scratch.

 I made Oatmeal Pumpkin Creme Pies last fall and adored them.
 The oatmeal cookies are tiny, puffy, and very chewy.
 They have texture.
 I filled them with a pumpkin cream cheese frosting, one of the frostings I developed in my pumpkin rampage last September.
 This pumpkin version isn’t particularly a copycat recipe to Little Debbie, as the cookies had some texture and chew and they were very small in size.

 Today’s oatmeal cookies are made with super soft, large, and delicate oatmeal cookies – full of brown sugar, molasses, and butter.
 The cookies melt in your mouth.
 I sandwiched them between a bright white vanilla creme center.
 They are much oat-ier than Little Debbie’s version.
 Sometimes I wonder where the oats are in hers!